An Interview with Communications Director Katherine Cole

 Tell us about your books.

 I wrote my first book out of frustration.
-I wanted to learn more about Biodynamic winegrowing because many Oregon vineyard owners and winemakers were practicing it, but there weren’t any straightforward books on the subject.
+I wanted to learn more about Biodynamic winegrowing because many Oregon vineyard owners and winemakers were practicing it, but there weren't any straightforward books on the subject.
 So I wrote Voodoo Vintners in order to educate myself.
 I spent time with producers who had really compelling personal connections with Biodynamics, so the story just told itself.
-That book came out back in 2011 and I still hear from readers all the time.
-In fact, I’ll be presenting at the 2018 North American Biodynamics Conference, to my own immense surprise.
+That book came out back in 2011 and I still hear from readers regularly.

-My most recent book was Rosé All Day.
-There weren’t any books in the English language about rosé when I started that project.
+When I started Rosé All Day, there weren't any books in the English language on the subject.
 I saw that rosé was really taking off as a category, but its story had not been told properly.
-People weren’t aware that rosé was historically the finest style of wine in France, or that there are world-class pink wines that should be cellar-aged.
-That book touched a cultural nerve and has done very well, thanks in large part to the outstanding design work by Abrams Books and artist Mercedes Leon.
+People weren't aware that rosé was historically the finest style of wine in France, or that there are world-class pink wines that should be cellar-aged.
+That book touched a cultural nerve and did very well, thanks in large part to the outstanding design work by Abrams Books and artist Mercedes Leon.

-Because I’m a fool and I undervalue sleep, I’m now working on a companion book to Rosé All Day.
-It’s tentatively titled The Bubbles Book.
+Because I'm a fool and I undervalue sleep, I recently published a companion book to Rosé All Day, titled Sparkling Wine Anytime.

 And your podcast?

 In fall of 2016, I launched The Four Top in partnership with OPB.
-It’s a chance to practice journalism in a different medium, audio.
-In restaurant parlance, a “four top” is a table for four.
-In every episode, I sit down with three experts—typically journalists, editors, cookbook authors, or filmmakers—to talk about the hot-button topics in food and beverage culture.
-It’s a lively, fast-moving show, and we try to educate listeners about issues pertaining to sustainability and human rights while also managing to laugh.
+It's a chance to practice journalism in a different medium, audio.
+In restaurant parlance, a "four top" is a table for four.
+In every episode, I sit down with experts—typically journalists and change makers—to talk about the hot-button topics in wine culture.
+It's a lively, fast-moving show, and we try to educate listeners about issues pertaining to sustainability and human rights while also managing to laugh.

 What’s your process at Vin Agency?